Bench182/exorium/README.md

 | :-------------------------------------------------------------------------:   | :-------------------------: | :----------------------------------------------: |
 |~~[e621](https://github.com/FireGamingYT/protogen/blob/master/main.py#L112)~~  |~~`?e621 (arg)...`~~         |Shows a random post from e621 | NSFW channels only|
 ---
+#### Selfhosting
+You are able to host this bot yourself, however we do not recommend, nor support doing this.
+We will not provide any type of support on how to selfhost ProtoPaw.
+We always advise using ProtoPaw itself and just contributing to it wherever needed.